Wilford Woodruff: Early years and conversion

 Woodruff was one of four sons born to Beulah Thompson and Aphek Woodruff.
 Beulah died of "spotted fever" in 1808 at the age of 26, when Wilford was fifteen months old.
 Aphek married Azubah Hart in 1809.
-In 1826, Aphek lost his mill and moved from Northington to Farmington, Connecticut.
+In 1826, Aphek lost his mill and moved from Northington (now Avon, Connecticut) to Farmington, Connecticut.
 Woodruff attended school until he was 18 years old, which was unusual at the time.
 He survived having typhus and numerous accidents.
-At age twenty, Woodruff left home to manage a flour mill for his aunt, and after three years, operated mills for other people until moving to Richland, New York with his brother, Azmon, in 1832.
+At age 20, Woodruff left home to manage a flour mill for his aunt, and after three years, operated mills for other people until moving to Richland, New York, with his brother, Azmon, in 1832.
 During his time as a mill operator, he studied religion and became interested in Restorationism.
 Woodruff had his local Baptist minister, Mr. Phippen, baptize him without making him a member of the local congregation.
 Woodruff joined Smith's original Church of Christ on December 31, 1833.
-He was impressed with how the missionaries preached their message voluntarily and free of charge, and how they purported to heal the sick.
+He was impressed with how the missionaries (Zerah Pulsipher and Elijah Cheney) preached their message voluntarily and free of charge, and how they purported to heal the sick.

 Zion's Camp and mission

 Woodruff left his home in Richland after members recruited him to join Zion's Camp in April 1834.
-He met prominent church leaders, including Joseph Smith, in Kirtland, Ohio before leaving with Zion's Camp for Missouri in May.
+He met prominent church leaders, including Joseph Smith, in Kirtland, Ohio, before leaving with Zion's Camp for Missouri in May.
 When Zion's Camp left Missouri, Woodruff stayed to help members in Clay County, Missouri.
 He was ordained as a priest in 1834 and volunteered to serve a mission.
 After donating all his belongings to the church, Woodruff left Kirtland on January 12, 1835, preaching without "purse or scrip" in Arkansas and Tennessee.
 Woodruff's original companion was Harry Brown, who later left Woodruff to return to his family in Kirtland.
 Most of the mission, Woodruff preached in small towns and villages in western Kentucky and Tennessee and supported new members there.
 Warren Parrish ordained Woodruff as an elder in June 1835, and Woodruff heard in February 1836 that Smith had called him as a member of the Second Quorum of the Seventy.

-Woodruff was dedicated to the Latter Day Saint church, which distanced him from his family, who did not believe in the church.
-He returned to Kirtland in November 1836, where he studied Latin and Greek grammar at the Kirtland School, a school for adult education which met in the attic of the Kirtland Temple.
+Woodruff was dedicated to the Latter Day Saint Church, which distanced him from his family, who did not believe in the church.
+He returned to Kirtland in November 1836, where he studied Latin and Greek grammar at the Kirtland School, a school for adult education, which met in the attic of the Kirtland Temple.
 In January 1837, Smith called Woodruff to join the First Quorum of the Seventy.
-Three months later, over a period of five days, he participated in washing and anointings in the Kirtland Temple, accompanied by prolonged fasting and prayer and Charismatic experiences such as speaking in tongues and prophecy.
+Three months later, over a period of five days, he participated in washing and anointings in the Kirtland Temple, accompanied by prolonged fasting and prayer and Charismatic experiences, such as speaking in tongues and prophecy.